-Esthetic Removable Partial Dentures
+Contemporary Removable Partial Dentures

-You will obtain helpful hints on how to:
+Join us and obtain helpful hints on how to:

 - apply survey and design principles to fabricating frameworks for partial removable denture prostheses in your practice.

 - identify esthetic designs that can be employed for individual patient esthetic requirements.

 - incorporate advanced removable partial denture concepts (e.g. rotational path, twin-flex clasps, use of attachments).

 Who Should Attend

 This course is designed for dentists who want more experience with contemporary removable partial denture therapy.